 On Sunday, October 11, 2020, 1:30-3:00 PM via WEBEX, Michael Hochberg presented a coauthored paper (with Leonard Hochberg) devoted to “International Business Needs Grand Strategy.”
-This paper is forthcoming in the Journal of Competitiveness Studies, Vol 28 (2), 2020.

 The authors presented an interdisciplinary justification for why western-based international businesses should begin analyzing their ongoing activities through the lens of grand strategy in order to deal with adversarial government actions.